As you plan your social media efforts this Little League® season, here are some dos and don’ts to keep in mind:

 Creating a position in your district for a dedicated social media manager will not only ensure that your online presence has a constant pulse, but it is also a great way to get more parents involved as volunteers for your league.
 Make sure these people work closely with your leagues, so they can share important information to your fans and help improve your communications.

 Don’t: Use photos or videos of individuals without their permission:

 Photos and videos are great ways to get noticed on social media, but make sure you have permission before sharing a picture of a player or fan.
-It’s a good idea to have all your leagues’ parents fill out model release forms early in the year and keep it on file.
+It’s a good idea to have all your leagues’ parents fill out the form release and waiver (formerly model release) early in the year and keep it on file.
 Identify a set of photos that you can use on social media, and ensure that you have the OK from those people in the picture before using that post.